FREQUENTLY ASKED QUESTIONS

 When is Golden Rule Day?

-Since 2007, Golden Rule Day (GR Day) will be celebrated on Friday, April 5, 2019.
+Since 2007, Golden Rule Day (GR Day) has been celebrated on April 5.
 While hundreds of organizations and thousands of people recognize April 5 as Golden Rule Day, the UN has not yet officially declared April 5 as International Golden Rule Day.

 Where will GR Day happen?

-GR Day 2019 will start around noon in New Zealand and travel via online webinar through all of the time zones and as many countries as possible – approximately 4 hours per SECTION:
+In 2020, Golden Rule Day (April 5) falls on a Sunday.
+In the previous years we have started the celebrations and broadcast at around 12 pm (mid-day) in New Zealand/Australia/Japan and travel west through all of the time zones and as many countries as possible – approximately 4 hours per SECTION:

 SECTION 1: All countries around New Zealand, Marshall Islands, Australia, Japan, North and South Korea, Philippines, Indonesia, etc.